MosquitoPay/TCT-75-MosquitoPay-PaywithShimmer/README.md

   pnpm dev
   ```

-* Use [sample.shop.json](mosquitopay-shimmer-backend/sample.shop.json) to specify your shop url on shopName, your custom api key and webhhook key also your shommer wallet address to receive the [Shimmer](https://shimmer.network/token) payment.
+* Use [sample.shop.json](mosquitopay-shimmer-backend/sample.shop.json) to specify your shop url on shopName, your custom api key and webhhook key also your shimmer wallet address to receive the [Shimmer](https://shimmer.network/token) payment.

 * Upload it on web that run from [mosquitopay-shimmer-frontend](mosquitopay-shimmer-frontend) on default it's on [localhost:5173](http://localhost:5173).